L. oculus uterque, each eye.

 expected o.
 1. The anticipated results of a therapeutic intervention.
 2. The anticipated findings of a scientific investigation.
 Expected outcomes are most useful when they are described in precisely defined terms.

 functional o.
 In rehabilitation therapy, a measurable goal that helps a patient perform specific activities of daily living.

 positive o.
 In health care, the remediation of functional limitations or disability; the prevention of illness or injury; or an improvement in patient satisfaction.

 outcome and assessment information set

 ABBR: OASIS.
 A group of items that represent the core of a comprehensive assessment for adult home health patients.
-It forms the basis for measuring patient outcomes for purposes of Outcomes ...
+It forms the ...